-There are some key components in helping students master unknown addends.
-Using the CRA model, coupled with a math workshop, are two of them.
+There are some key components in helping students master unknown addends, which are using the CRA model, coupled with a math workshop.
 With these two models, students are given ample opportunities to practice this complex skill in a way that works for them.
+Teaching missing addends become easier and way more fun.

 Set Up Those Hoops!